 Buyers, sellers and developers often want to “take along” habits and rules from one business model to another.

 There are still few good models on how to set up and operate a joint revenue model.
 In practice, it always comes down to customization, which often involves legal expertise.
+This is covered in M2, forms of business models.

 Innovation, also in the form of OI, is necessary but at the same time ‘risky business’.
 Success cannot be programmed, especially when it has to be realized in a dynamic environment with changing consumer behavior, technical challenges and the involvement of various stakeholders.